 The Canon EOS R10 continues in Canon’s fine tradition of small, tidy cameras that handle well and are pitched towards entry-level users.

-This feature synergises well with the camera’s other strength for birders, its 23fps burst mode with the electronic shutter (it still manages a respectable 15fps with the mechanical shutter).
+This feature synergises well with the camera’s other strength for birders: its 23fps burst mode with the electronic shutter (it still manages a respectable 15fps with the mechanical shutter).
 In testing, we found the EOS R10 did well at capturing bird-in-flight images – it was used to capture the shot at the top of this post.
-It does sometimes have a tendency to focus on the background rather than the subject, which is something to watch for if you’re shooting against a busy background.
+It sometimes tends to focus on the background rather than the subject, which is something to watch for when shooting against a busy background.

 This camera may not be as fast as the EOS R7, the bigger brother that was released at the same time, but it’s still going to be more than ample for most purposes.
 See our guide to great Canon RF mount lenses here.